Weili-0234/Weili-0234.github.io/_pages/about.md

 I'm interested in various aspects of machine learning and computer systems:
 - Efficient sequence modeling algorithms with hardware awareness
-- Efficient agentic systems and their implementation
+- Kernel and runtime optimization for agentic systems
-- Applications of multi-modal (video, audio, text, etc.) long-context modeling
+- Applications of multi-modal (text, video, audio, etc.) long-context modeling
 <!-- TODO: state my research interests -->

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.